-The HPC Challenge committee is pleased to announce the annual
+The HPC Challenge committee announced the annual

-HPC Challenge Award Competition
+HPC Challenge Awards

 The goal of the competition is to focus the HPC community's attention